 Here, the first term is the underlying tight-binding model, which can be obtained \emph{ab initio} by Wannierization of a bandstructure from density functional theory.
-The integral over the crystal momentum $\vect{k}$ is taken over the first Brillouin zone (BZ) with volume ${V_\text{BZ}}$.
 The operator $\cdag_{\vect{k} m \sigma}$ ($\cee_{\vect{k} m \sigma}$) creates (removes) an electron with spin $\sigma$ in the Wannier orbital $m$ at momentum $\vect{k}$ (the Fourier transformed operators are labeled with unit cell index $ i$ instead of $\mathbf{k}$).
 The second term of \cref{eq:hubbard-model} contains the interaction of the electrons.
-While in principle \abinitiodga\ can include non-local interactions, we restrict ourselves here to local ones.
+While the underlying \abinitiodga\ can in principle include non-local interactions, we here restrict ourselves to local ones.
 That is, in each unit cell $i$, the matrix $U_{lm'ml'}$ parameterizes scattering events in which local orbitals $l,l',m,m'$ are involved.
-In cases, where the unit cell contains multiple atoms, the matrix elements of $U_{lm'ml'}$ are non-zero only when all indices correspond to interacting orbitals of the same atom (i.e., are local interactions).
+In cases where the unit cell contains multiple atoms, the matrix elements of $U_{lm'ml'}$ are non-zero only when all indices correspond to interacting orbitals of the same atom (i.e., are local interactions).
 This restriction can be relaxed, in principle, to include also non-local interactions within the unit cell, either defining the whole unit cell as ``local'' or including the bare non-local interactions within the (then non-local) vertex building block for ladder \dga.

 The physics of the Hubbard model is usually studied in the framework of the Green's function formalism.
 Our computational methods additionally employ the Matsubara formalism, where the one-particle Green's function for a system in thermal equilibrium at temperature $T=1/\beta$ is defined by